pallets/click/docs/quickstart.rst

 -------

 Why does this example use :func:`echo` instead of the regular :func:`print` function?
-The answer to this question is that click attempts to support both Python 2 and Python 3 the same way and to be very robust even when the environment is misconfigured.
+The answer to this question is that Click attempts to support both Python 2 and Python 3 the same way and to be very robust even when the environment is misconfigured.
 Click wants to be functional at least on a basic level even if everything is completely